TGS

 Minister visits hmp wandsworth to annouce review of offender learning

-seen at 17:32, 20 July in Tate News - national.
+seen at 17:32, 20 July in Tate News - national (Our copy).

 John Hayes, Minister for Further Education and Skills, today announced a wide-ranging review of learning for offenders in prisons and in the community.